 Suspension is a temporary exclusion from school due to gross disobedience or misconduct.
 The day(s) missed due to suspension will be considered an authorized unexcused absence(s).
+Student in the PFA classrooms will not be suspended.
 In accordance, with public act 99-0456, out of school suspension may be used under the following provisions: